 Applicant Requirements

-Meeting the educational qualifications are equally important.
+Meeting the educational qualifications is equally important.
 These are some of the applicant requirements that have to be met.

-3. For midwives and nurse jobs in Ireland, your qualification must be recognized by the Nursing and Midwifery Board of Ireland.
+- For midwife and nurse jobs in Ireland, your qualification must be recognised by the Nursing and Midwifery Board of Ireland.

 This permit also offers a pathway for permanent residence.
 That is, if you stay in the country for 5 years.
 Moreover, you will have to meet additional PR requirements.